 To understand the artist fully you need to understand the man fully and within an hour I was hooked on his character.
 Silverstone, Monaco and Monza were not the places your average child spent his weekends, but Alan did, traveling to such destinations from a very young age as a result of his father’s job.

-“My father worked in motorsport, designing racing cars, so my eyes were opened to an extraordinary world from a very young age.
+“My dad worked in motorsport, designing racing cars, so my eyes were opened to an interesting world from a very young age.
 I’d be popped in the back of a car or a motor home with a colouring book and pens to keep me quiet while we travelled to and from circuits.
-Of course I found the racing interesting but the thing that truly mesmerized me was off the track, the sheer glitz and glamour that arrives when the Formula One roadshow comes to town.
+Of course I found the racing exciting but the thing that truly mesmerized me was off the track, the sheer glitz and glamour that arrives when the Formula One roadshow comes to town.
 It wasn't only the places we travelled to.
 I was also captivated by the luxury brands that would associate with and sponsor the sport - the huge designer watches the drivers would wear, the way certain woman around the circuit would dress like they were walking down a catwalk.
 I loved this, and in the end I’d be drawing the subjects around me more than the cars and I'm thankful that the same subjects are reflected and resonate in my collections to this day."

 Andrew Threlfall, Feature Writer of the Independent On Sunday.